-The Chief Executive Officer is determined to be the Group's Chief Operating Decision Maker ("CODM").
-The CODM assesses the performance and allocates the resources of the Group as a whole, as all of the Group's activities are focusing on the development of pharmaceutical products for the treatment of inner ear disorder.
+The Chief Executive Officer is determined to be the Group's Chief Operating Decision Maker (CODM) of the Group.
+He assesses the performance and allocates the resources of the Group as a whole, as all of the Group's activities are focusing on the development of pharmaceutical products for the treatment of inner ear disorder.
 Financial information is only available for the Group as a whole.
 Therefore, management considers there is only one operating segment under the requirements of IFRS 8, Operating Segments.